ging/fiware-cosmos-orion-flink-connector/README.md

 [![Documentation badge](https://readthedocs.org/projects/fiware-cosmos-flink/badge/?version=latest)](http://fiware-cosmos-flink.rtfd.io)
 [![](https://img.shields.io/badge/tag-fiware--cosmos-orange.svg?logo=stackoverflow)](http://stackoverflow.com/questions/tagged/fiware-cosmos)

+The Cosmos Generic Enabler enables an easier BigData analysis over context integrated with some of the most popular BigData platforms.

+### WHAT IS COSMOS?

+The Cosmos BigData Analysis GE is a set of tools that help achieving the tasks of Streaming and Batch processing over context data.
+These tools are:

+* Orion-Flink Connector (Source and Sink)
+* Apache Flink Processing Engine
+* Apache Spark Processing Engine (work in progress)
+* Streaming processing examples using Orion Context Broker

+### WHY USE COSMOS?

+As the state of the real world changes, the entities representing your IoT devices are constantly changing.
+Big data analysis allows for the study of datasets coming from your context data which are too large for traditional data-processing software.
+You can apply predictive analysis or user behaviour analytics to extract meaningful conclusions as to the state of your smart solution and bring value to your solution.

 This is a Flink connector for the Fiware Orion Context Broker.
 It has two parts:
  * **`OrionSource`**: Source for receiving NGSIv2 events in the shape of HTTP messages from subscriptions.